rvasappa-ucsd/nyc-taxi-eda/README.md

 New York City’s geography, commuter behavior, traffic patterns, and fare policies all directly affect the structure and variability of this data.
 Ultimately, this dataset provided an opportunity to bridge data science with urban analytics, and it highlighted the importance of scalable tools, careful validation, and critical thinking in developing predictive solutions for real-world applications in transportation and urban planning.

-If this project were extended, future work would focus on incorporating sentiment analysis, external factors such as weather and traffic congestion, as well as geospatial clustering for capturing location specific fare behavior.
+With the addition of the sentiment classification model, we also demonstrated that rider satisfaction can be inferred from trip data using interpretable, engineered features.
+Though trained on a sample, the model performed well and showed potential for scaling and real-time sentiment tracking.
+Future work could enhance both models by incorporating external factors such as weather and traffic congestion, as well as geospatial clustering for capturing location specific fare behavior, and expanding modeling to the full dataset.
 With additional content-awareness features, the model we developed could evolve into a more sophisticated tool capable of informing not just pricing but also policy, operations, and commuter equity in real time transit systems.

 ---
 ## 📂 Repository Structure